alilotfi23/DockerImageBox/README.md

 ## Features:
 1. **Real-time progress bar**: Tracks the progress of saving Docker images.
 2. **Save all Docker images**: Option to save all images from your local Docker registry.
-3. **Save specific Docker images**: Allows the user to select specific images to save.
+3. **Save specific Docker images**: The user can select specific images to save.
 4. **Customizable save path**: You can specify the directory where Docker images will be saved.
 5. **Image name display in progress**: The progress bar shows the name of the image currently being saved.